fletcherian/fletcherian.github.io/_pages/about.md

 ---
 ## About Me

 Welcome!
-I am a fourth-year economics PhD student at the University of Wyoming.
+I am a fourth-year PhD student in economics at the University of Wyoming.
 My research focuses on how behavior adjusts when actions are not attributable to outcomes and preventive policies.
 I also enjoy topics related to the economics of education and dam management.
-I primarily use experimental methods to study topics in environmental economics, collective action problems, behavioral economics, and the economics of education.
+I primarily use experimental methods to study issues in environmental economics, collective action problems, behavioral economics, and the economics of education.

 I received two Bachelor's degrees in Mathematics (B.S.) and Economics (B.S) from the University of Wyoming in May 2022.
-I also received my Master's degree in Economics (M.S.) from the University of Wyoming in December 2024.
+I also received my Master of Science (M.S.) degree in Economics from the University of Wyoming in December 2024.

-In my free time, I run [Tele-Hope](https://www.tele-hope.org/), a community-building non-profit to end suicide in Wyoming.
+In my free time, I run [Tele-Hope](https://www.tele-hope.org/), a community-building nonprofit organization dedicated to ending suicide in Wyoming.
 I also enjoy spending time with my dog, Wicket.

 You can contact me at ifletche\[at\]uwyo\[dot\]edu